 Assessment:

 Indico has been used throughout the second year for hosting meetings of the various EGI, EGI.eu and community groups, including the two large annual meetings.
 It continues to offer functionalities such as registration, programme generation, agenda, timetabling, abstract review, email lists of contributors and a permanent repository for documents such minutes, notes, abstracts and presentations.
+The performance of the Indico tool during the second year has been satisfactory, with no major outages experienced.

 Plans for Year Three:

 Indico will continue to be used to provide meeting planning for EGI.eu and the wider community in the third year.
+An update to Indico is planned to take place in Year 3, which will allow enhanced sharing of EGI events on online calendars and conference apps.

 Metrics Programme